Bord Gáis Energy Theatre: Development (2004–2010)

 Grand Canal Theatre (13,765 ext. / 10,882 int. square metres, 2,111 seats) is the largest fixed seated theatre in Ireland, and the only Irish theatre with a stage capable of hosting major London West-End shows.

 It would rank as the 4th largest London West-End theatre, and exceeds the capacity of all New York Broadway theatres.

 The theatre was built by Joe O'Reilly of Chartered Land (Castlethorn), on a 0.8 acre site, at a reported cost of €80 million (incl. land), to the specifications of the Dublin Docklands Development Authority (or "DDDA").

 The cost of the theatre was funded by the sale of two sites, on either side of the theatre, that Joe O'Reilly purchased from the DDDA in 2006.
 Therefore, as well as the Grand Canal Theatre, O'Reilly built the south office block (2 Grand Canal Square at 150,000 sqft), and north office blocks (4 & 5 Grand Canal Square at 225,000 sqft), as well as a 222-space car-park (underneath the Grand Canal Square plaza).

 Polish-American starchitect Daniel Libeskind designed the theatre for the DDDA in 2004 (who were regenerating the area).
 Studio Liebskind also designed the office blocks on either side of the theatre (2, 4 & 5 Grand Canal Square) to ensure O'Reilly's scheme was integrated.
 Studio Liebskind collaborated with RHWL architects in London (theatre specialists) and McCauley Daye O'Connell architects in Dublin (executive architects).
 Construction started on the theatre in January 2007 and finished in late 2009.
-The main contractor was John Sisk & Sons and Arups were the main engineers.
+The main contractor was John Sisk & Sons and Arup were the main engineers.

 The DDDA's wider development of the Grand Canal Square (Grand Canal Dock regeneration project), included another office block (1 Grand Canal Square at 125,000 sqft, completed in 2007), a 5-star Hotel (the Manuel Aires Mateus designed, Marker Hotel, completed in 2012 but to a lower specification) and a Martha Schwartz designed 10,000 sqft central piazza (on a "red carpet" theme, integrating with the Liebskind theatre, completed in 2008).